timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 17-HOSPITAL, NURSING HOME, DOMICILIARY, AND MEDICAL CARE/SUBCHAPTER V-PAYMENTS TO STATE HOMES.md

 * (j) REGULATIONS.—The Secretary shall prescribe regulations to carry out this section.
 The regulations shall include the establishment of criteria for the award of payments under this section.

 ### §1745.
 Nursing home care, adult day health care, and medications for veterans with service-connected disabilities
-* (a)(1) The Secretary shall enter into a contract (or agreement under section 1720(c)(1) of this title) with each State home for payment by the Secretary for nursing home care provided in the home, in any case in which such care is provided to any veteran as follows:
+* (a)(1) The Secretary shall enter into a contract (or an agreement) with each State home for payment by the Secretary for nursing home care provided in the home, in any case in which such care is provided to any veteran as follows:

   * (A) Any veteran in need of such care for a service-connected disability.